Anuj2512/team202-zenith/WeeklyMeetingMinutes-Week1.md

 * *Arpit*: exploring collision detection on the greenfoot.
 * *Anuj*: Researched on greenfoot and created a demo game to understand basic functionalities of the greenfoot.
 * *Tejas*: Read through some online material for greenfoot and developed a sample game code to get better understaning of greenfoot.
+* *Jainul*: Done research,followed tutorials available for greenfoot and developed a sample game to get hands-on experience on greenfoot.

 ### What is the team going to do next week?